CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/purview/010-intro.md

 ## Sync CluedIn Vocabularies to Purview Glossary Terms

 ![Purview glossary terms created under the root glossary term "CluedIn" + [Your machine name], ex.
 "CluedIn-Dell"](./media/vocab_to_glossary.png)

-Purview glossary terms created under the root glossary term "CluedIn" + [Your machine name], ex.
-"CluedIn-Dell"
+Purview glossary terms are created under the root glossary term "CluedIn" + [Your machine name] (e,g.
+"CluedIn-Dell").

-- By default, a "CluedIn" root glossary term is created in Purview glossaries.
-- New glossary terms are created under the root glossary term.
+By default, a CluedIn root glossary term is created in Purview glossaries.
+New glossary terms are created under the root glossary term.

-- If a glossary term is deleted but the vocabulary or vocabulary key still exists, the sync re-creates the glossary term.
-- If a vocabulary or vocabulary key is deleted, the linked glossary term is removed, except for glossary terms with assigned entities.
-- If a newly created vocabulary or vocabulary key matches an existing glossary term, the name of the new glossary term is appended with numbers.
+If a glossary term is deleted but the vocabulary or vocabulary key still exists, the sync re-creates the glossary term.
+If a vocabulary or vocabulary key is deleted, the linked glossary term is removed, except for glossary terms with assigned entities.
+If a newly created vocabulary or vocabulary key matches an existing glossary term, the name of the new glossary term is appended with numbers.

 ## Sync Purview Glossary Terms to CluedIn Glossary Terms